tinohertlein/timesheet-wizard/doc/04_solution_strategy.md

 achieve this, events emitted by AWS systems, AWS S3 as shared storage and different Lambda functions for the tasks, are used for communication.
 Currently, there are two separate tasks, each of them being implemented as a Lambda function:

-- import-from-clockify
+- importer
 - generate-exports

-To support my personal learning, I decided to implement each Lambda function with a different framework, I have not yet been working with. 'import-from-clockify' will be realized as [Micronaut application](https://micronaut.io/), ' generate-exports' as [Quarkus application](https://quarkus.io/).
+To support my personal learning, I decided to implement each Lambda function with a different framework, I have not yet been working with. 'importer' will be realized as [Micronaut application](https://micronaut.io/), ' generate-exports' as [Quarkus application](https://quarkus.io/).
 As both frameworks support the generation of [GraalVM](https://www.graalvm.org/) native images, this will be tried out as well (**-> Quality goal #QG4**).